yaritaft/cosmos-challenge/README.md

 ### Things to improve

-The retrials were possible to test manually but due to JEST constraints I wasn't able to test it automatically.
+- The retrials were possible to test manually but due to JEST constraints I wasn't able to test it automatically.
   Did a deep research to find out this.
+- On Heroku the max timeout response is 30 seconds.
+That's why you will get a 503 error.
+Although the elements will keep being erased after you get the response.
+The endpoint does the task properly.

 ### Run the JSON Server for manual testing